samareshbera/5giitjammu/README.md

  UE (User Equipment)
  gNB (gNodeB)

-Firstly, we have to create the NAT Network for all the virutal machines, name it as a 5G network with IP address - 10.0.2.0/24
+Firstly, create a NAT Network for all the virutal machines.
+Name it as `5GNetwork` with the IP address as `10.0.2.0/24`.

 Ensure that you have all the updated packages installed in Ubuntu.